What is IPL?

 After the Procedure

-For the best results in acne treatment Seattle has to offer, after the treatment, the lotion will be removed, and a sun screen may be applied to your skin.
+For the best results in scar treatment Bellevue has to offer, after the treatment, the lotion will be removed, and a sun screen may be applied to your skin.
 Your skin may feel warm and, for a few days, you may feel as if you have a mild sunburn, but you can resume your normal day-to-day activities immediately following treatment.
 Over the course of days, hyperpigmented areas (brown spots) will darken then subsequently slough off, as vascular lesions coagulate then reabsorb.
 Pore size will decrease, leaving the skin with a fresh rejuvenated appearance.
 Over the course of weeks, the appearance of fine lines will dissipate as collagen stimulation and synthesis occurs.

 - Wear a full spectrum UVA/UVB sunscreen with SPF of 30 or higher.